StartupAPI/users/README.md

 	 */
 	$current_user = User::require_login();
 ```
-	you can get user's ID to connect it to your dataset using `getID()` method
+	you can get numeric user ID to use in your data model by calling `getID()` method
 ```php
 	<?php
 	/**